 How did the baggage handling system develop and which systems are used in airports today?

-Are you curious as to how the baggage handling system in the airport evolved and whether airports today use the same systems?
+Are you curious as to how baggage handling systems and airport baggage conveyor belts have evolved and whether airports today use the same systems?
 Then read on!

 By BEUMER Group